EvanTheB/kicker-module/README.md

 # Sick Features
 * ladder!
-  * ELO or trueskill!
+  * elo OR trueskill!
-* graphs!
+* graphs?
+YES!
-* predict outcome of any game!
+* predict outcome of ANY game!
 * suggest good future games!
-  * based on heuristics!
+  * now with HEURISTICS!
-* history of games for any set of players!
+* history of games for ANY set of players!

 # Frontends
 IRC via sopel